Search

 Back to top

-Workers should use respirators for protection from contaminants in the air only if other hazard control methods are not practical or possible under the circumstances.
+Workers should use respirators for protection from contaminants in the air if other hazard control methods are not practical or possible under the circumstances.
 Respirators should not be the first choice for respiratory protection in workplaces.
 They should only be used:

 How should respiratory hazards be controlled?